DESTINATION RESTAURANTS

 Even in areas of Japan suffering depopulation, just a single standout restaurant can draw in tourists, and the economic impact of such restaurants will only grow.
 Culinary tourism, in which visitors try to experience a region’s culinary culture and heritage, is estimated to now have a global market size of ¥100 trillion ($700 billion), and Japan’s regional restaurants — and the Destination Restaurants list itself — are clearly growing in prominence.

-Destination Restaurants 2025, the list’s fifth annual installment, features 10 new entrants, bringing the total to 50.
+Destination Restaurants 2026, the list’s sixth annual installment, features 10 new entrants, bringing the total to 60.
 The judging panel of Yoshiki Tsuji, Naoyuki Honda and Takefumi Hamada remains unchanged.
 Eligible restaurants can be of any genre but must lie outside of Japan’s major cities.

 Selections are based on three principles: that the true expression of Japan’s land and climate is to be found in its regional areas; that it is important to unearth unique local talents; and that Destination Restaurants must be different from other rankings.

-With the list growing to 50 restaurants, a new map of Japan’s culinary scene is emerging more clearly.
-And yet many great restaurants still haven’t been selected yet, and many prefectures still don’t have an entry in the list.
+As the list grows, a new map of Japan’s culinary scene is emerging more clearly.
+And yet many great restaurants still haven’t been selected yet, and some prefectures still don’t have an entry in the list.
 We hope that by 2030, when the list will have grown to 100 restaurants, there will be at least one from each of Japan’s 47 prefectures.

 Hokkaido